jpoehnelt/blog/src/posts/google-maps-wms-layer.md

 Now that we have a basic understanding how the HTTP request to retrieve imagery from a WMS, we can begin exploring the interface Google Maps exposes for its map types, specifically the `google.maps.ImageMapType` and `google.maps.ImageMapTypeOptions`.

-{% image "src/images/wms/image-map-type-options-interface.png", "Interface for google.maps.ImageMapType" %}
+{% image src="src/images/wms/image-map-type-options-interface.png", alt="Interface for google.maps.ImageMapType" %}

 Your `getTileUrl` is the option required to enable a WMS layer in Google Maps and how we create that tile URL must follow the WMS standard discussed above.